Remi-Coulom/joedb/doc/source/checkpoints.rst

 A checkpoint is considered valid if the two copies are identical.

-The two copies of two checkpoints are stored at the beginning of a joedb file.
-The two checkpoints are written in alternance.
+The two checkpoints are used alternately.
 This way, if a crash occurs during a checkpoint, it is always possible to recover the previous checkpoint.

+Note that a checkpoint does not necessarily indicate that data is in a valid and coherent state.
+The purpose of the checkpoint is only to prevent data loss or corruption in case of a crash.
+In particular, the error-management code will checkpoint the log file before throwing an exception, which may occur in the middle of a transaction.
+If needed, a separate "valid_state" event can be used to indicate that data is valid.

 Checkpoint Types
 ----------------